 It’s self-sufficient and will usually run with minimal maintenance.

-Solar panels are designed to be smooth and scratch-proof to maximize the absorption of sunlight.
+Solar panels are built smooth and scratch-proof to maximize the absorption of sunlight.

 They’re also installed at an angle to capture as much sunlight as they can.